metaplex-foundation/umi/docs/serializers.md

 messageSerializer.serialize({ __kind: 'Move', x: 5, y: 6 }); // -> 0x020500000006000000
 ```

-Note that, when dealing with data enums, you may want to offer some helper methods to improve the developer experience so that it feels closer to the Rust-way of handling enums.
+Note that, when dealing with data enums, you may want to offer some helper methods to improve the developer experience so that it feels closer to the Rust way of handling enums.
 This is something that [Kinobi](./kinobi.md) offers to generated JavaScript clients out of the box.

 ```ts
 // Example of helper methods.